The in-depth revision of the Ostervald version

 When the work was completed, the Dean Burgon Society offered us seventy-five free printed copies to serve as a draft for a one year proof reading.
 Those copies were then sent to several French speaking pastors throughout the world.
 After collecting all their observations, we corrected typographical mistakes and replaced some words for better accuracy.

-We followed the same method as the King James Bible translators and used the italic form for words that were not found in the “Received Text.”
+We followed the same method as the King James Bible translators and used the italic form for words that were not found in the “Received Text” but are there to overcome the difficulties of translating from one language to another.

-Now that our revision of the New Testament has passed the test, we need your help to put it in the hands of every conscientious preacher of the Word.
+Now that the work is complete as far as the New Testament is concerned, we would like to place it in the hands of every conscientious student of the Word.
+We are available to answer your questions via email@example.com.